dtiberio/LlamaIndex-ObjectIndex-Ollama/README.md

  # Running the Ollama local server on your PC
 1. Install Ollama
 https://ollama.com/download
+This code requires Ollama running on your local PC, if you wish to use another LLM API, then you need to change the code.

 2. Pull these two models, run these commands in the command line
 ollama pull lamma3